"1965"

 a moment to fill out our Online Application, because it's important to give us a peek into your lifestyle so we can find your

+perfect puppy match.
 Our "Prelim Temperament Testing" and experiences with our foundational lines help us with our biggest

 commitment, fitting the right temperament dogs into the right homes so both Dog & Owners are happy, it's our guarantee!